Next Start

 The combination of the resin and long fibers produces a strong final product.
 SMC is typically sold in rolls that can be cut into smaller pieces known as “charges.”

 Next, this mixture is squeezed and compacted between two pieces of film.
-Once the right texture and thickness is reached, it gets stored for several days.
+Once the right texture and thickness are reached, it gets stored for several days.
 Heat and pressure are then applied in a process called compression molding, which cures the SMC and creates the final product.

-Compression Molding
+Compression molding

 The hydraulic press typically features the upper and lower half of a mold between two heated plates.
 SMC is poured into one of the mold cavities, and the upper portion of the mold is lowered.
 Pressure of up to 2,000 pounds per square inch (PSI) is applied.

-Advantages of SMC
+Advantages of SMC Material

 Even though SMC is lightweight, it’s still a durable material that works to resist impact.

-What car parts commonly use SMC?
+1. What car parts commonly use SMC material?

 During an accident, the most common damage to SMC is cracking.
 In severe situations, part of the panel might be torn off completely.

-What does FRP mean?
+3. What does FRP mean?

 FRP is an abbreviation for fiber-reinforced plastics.
 They are composite substances that are made of a polymer matrix and strengthened by fibers.
 SMC is a type of FRP.

-How is SMC repaired?
+4. How is SMC repaired?

 When repairing SMC, a repair adhesive specifically designed for it can be used.
 It can either be a two-part urethane or epoxy adhesive.
-Loose or damaged fibers are removed and, in the case of a hole, a piece of scrap material can be used as a patch it if it’s the same kind of material.
+Loose or damaged fibers are removed and, in the case of a hole, a piece of scrap material can be used as a patch if it’s the same kind of material.
 Proper sanding techniques are then used to ensure a quality repair.

-What’s the difference: SMC vs. fiberglass?
+5. What’s the difference: SMC vs. fiberglass?

 SMC is a combination of glass-fiber and polyester material molded into panels using a compression process.
 Fiberglass is glass strands that are woven into cloth or matted together.
-The fiberglass matting or cloth is placed in a mold, then pure resin with a hardener is applied to form the part.
+The fiberglass matting or cloth is placed in a mold, and then pure resin with a hardener is applied to form the part.

-Learn All About Collision Repair at UTI
+Learn About Sheet Molding Compound With Collision Repair Training at UTI!

-The Collision Repair & Refinish Technology (CRRT) program offered at Universal Technical Institute (UTI) helps teach students the skills necessary to restore and repair a wide variety of vehicles.
+The Collision Repair & Refinish Technology (CRRT) program offered at Universal Technical Institute (UTI) teaches students the skills necessary to restore and repair a wide variety of vehicles.
+Courses cover a range of topics, including sheet molding compound!

 UTI Campuses That Offer Collision Repair Training